December 2018: This chapter was revised throughout as a result of local review.

 The above assessments should mean the second authority will know about the person’s needs before they arrive, and will have services in place for the day of the move.

-If on the day of the move the local authority has not carried out the assessments, for example because it wants to assess the person in their new home, or if they have not yet put in place care and support, then the ‘continuity duty’ is triggered.
+If on the day of the move the second authority has not carried out the assessments, for example because it wants to assess the person in their new home, or if they have not yet put in place care and support, then the ‘continuity duty’ is triggered.

 This requires the second authority to meet any of the needs that were being met by the previous (first) authority, from the day that the person arrives in the new area.
 (This also applies to the needs of any carer who will continue to care for the person after the move.)
 The second authority will use the information shared in the care and support plan or recent assessment to decide what services to put in place to meet those needs.